Anti-Korean sentiment: China

 Korea and China have historically maintained complicated ties.
 When Korea was annexed by Imperial Japan in 1910, it fell under Japanese influence.
 In China it is believed that some ethnic Koreans served in the Imperial Japanese Army whose invasion of China launched the Second Sino-Japanese War in July 1937.
 Adding to this sentiment is the allegation that some Koreans reportedly operated the Burma-Siam Death Railway.
 The Chinese referred to Koreans using the slur er guizi (二鬼子 (èr guǐzi)).

 Germany

 Many Korean residents in Germany have reported an increase in anti-Korean incidents following the outbreak of COVID-19, and the South Korean embassy has warned its citizens of the increasing hateful climate facing them.
 As suspicion toward Koreans is growing, locals are also opting to avoid Korean restaurants, some of which have reported a sales decline of 80%.

-India

-Due to racist attack against Indians by Koreans, there has been reverse racism with-in India, where there is hatred towards Korea and Koreans.

 Israel

 Because of the COVID-19 pandemic, South Korean tourists were instructed to avoid public places and remain in isolation in their hotels.
 The Israeli military announced its intention to quarantine South Korean nationals to a military base.
 Many of the remaining South Koreans were rejected by hotels and were forced to spend nights at Ben Gurion Airport.
 An Israeli newspaper subsequently published a Korean complaint that "Israel is Treating [Korean and other Asian] Tourists Like Coronavirus".
 South Korean Foreign Minister Kang Kyung-wha has described Israel's response as "excessive".